 Bruised Ribs Can Feel Painful

-Bruising your ribs often results from an impact to the chest.
+Bruising your ribs often results from an impact on the chest.
 The most common way to injure your ribs is during a contact sport.
 Bruised ribs treatment rarely involves more than just leaving them alone to heal on their own.
 But seek medical assistance or advice if your injury doesn’t improve or if it gets worse.

 You’ll know you have a bruised rib if you feel pain in your chest area when breathing or coughing.
-The skin may discolor and some bruising or swelling may occur.
+The skin may discolor, and some bruising or swelling may occur.
 The healing process for bruised ribs takes about two to four weeks.